Joe Gomez: 2019–2022

-Gomez began the next season deputising for the in-form Joël Matip, who had become a mainstay alongside Virgil van Dijk during Gomez's injury layoff the previous season.
+Gomez began the next season deputising for the in-form Matip, who had become a mainstay alongside van Dijk during Gomez's injury layoff the previous season.
 Gomez found himself recalled to the starting line-up following injury problems for Matip, and earned praise after a slew of clean sheets in the winter months as Liverpool extended a significant lead at the top of the Premier League table.
-Gomez was singled out for praise for his leadership and composure during a 1–0 victory over rivals Everton in the FA Cup in January; a match in which Gomez was the only senior player in the back-line after James Milner's early departure.
+He was singled out for praise for his leadership and composure during a 1–0 victory over rivals Everton in the FA Cup in January; a match in which Gomez was the only senior player in the back-line after James Milner's early departure.

 Gomez suffered a tendon injury to his left knee whilst away on international duty with England and underwent successful surgery on 11 November 2020 to correct the damage.
-This left Liverpool with an injury crisis at the centre of their defence, following the ACL injury of Gomez' centre-back partner Virgil van Dijk.
+This left Liverpool with an injury crisis at the centre of their defence, following the ACL injury of Gomez' centre-back partner van Dijk.
 FIFA agreed to pay Liverpool £2 million in compensation to cover Gomez's wages whilst he was injured.
 In May 2022, Gomez was an unused substitute in the final as Liverpool won the 2021–22 FA Cup.
-He was also on the bench as they lost 1–0 to Real Madrid in the 2022 Champions League final.
+He was also an unused substitute as they lost 1–0 to Real Madrid in the 2022 Champions League final.

 2022–present

 On 7 July 2022, Gomez signed a new five-year contract with the club.
 On 16 October, Gomez was highly praised for his performance against Manchester City.
 On 9 November, he captained Liverpool in the penalty shoot-out win against Derby County in the third round of the EFL Cup at Anfield.

-On 27 July 2023, following the departure of captain Jordan Henderson to Saudi Pro League club Al-Ettifaq, Gomez became the longest serving player at Liverpool.
+On 27 July 2023, following the departure of captain Jordan Henderson to Saudi Pro League club Al-Ettifaq after 12 years at the club, Gomez became the longest serving player at Liverpool.
 At the beginning of the 2023–24 season, due to the injuries of Trent Alexander-Arnold and Ibrahima Konaté as well as the two-game suspension of Virgil van Dijk, Gomez was a regular starter for Liverpool both at centre-back and full-back.

-In the summer of 2024 Gomez came close to joining Newcastle United but ultimately stayed at Liverpool.
-In his first season under new manager Arne Slot, he struggled with injury that kept him out for most of the season, but nevertheless Liverpool won the 2024-25 Premier League, earning Gomez his second league title at the club.
+In December 2024, Gomez revealed that he came close to joining Newcastle United in the summer of that year, but ultimately stayed at Liverpool.
+In his first season under new manager Arne Slot, he struggled with injury that kept him out for most of the season, but nevertheless Liverpool won the 2024–25 Premier League, earning Gomez his second league title at the club.